googleforgames/agones/site/content/en/docs/Reference/fleet.md

     - `maxSurge` is the amount to increment the new GameServers by.
 Defaults to 25%
     - `maxUnavailable` is the amount to decrements GameServers by.
 Defaults to 25%
-- `allocationOverflow` (Alpha, requires `FleetAllocationOverflow` flag) The labels and/or Annotations to apply to GameServers when the number of Allocated GameServers drops below the desired replicas on the underlying `GameServerSet`.
+- `allocationOverflow` (Alpha, requires `FleetAllocationOverflow` flag) The labels and/or Annotations to apply to GameServers when the number of Allocated GameServers exceeds the desired replicas in the underlying `GameServerSet`.
   - `labels` the map of labels to be applied
   - `annotations` the map of annotations to be applied
+  - `Fleet's Scheduling Strategy`: The GameServers associated with the GameServerSet are sorted based on either `Packed` or `Distributed` strategy.
+      - `Packed`: Agones maximizes resource utilization by trying to populate nodes that are already in use before allocating GameServers to other nodes.
+      - `Distributed`: Agones employs this strategy to spread out GameServer allocations, ensuring an even distribution of GameServers across the available nodes.
 - `template` a full `GameServer` configuration template.
    See the [GameServer]({{< relref "gameserver.md" >}}) reference for all available fields.